 How to Organize Sheets

-With one set on the bed and one set waiting to be washed, that leaves one set to fold and store in your linen closet.
-If you don’t have a linen closet you can store your extra set of sheets:
+If you don’t have a linen closet you can store your extra set/s of bed sheets:

-- in a bin in your bedroom closet
+- in a basket in your bedroom closet

 - between your mattress and box spring

 - in a storage bench at the foot of your bed